jeffrey-agyepong/beyond-the-grave-blog-vuepress/docs/_posts/2020-11-26-new-release-irgalom-the-path-of-the-wind.md

 ---
-title: "New Release: Irgalom -  The Path Of The Wind [EP]"
+title: "Irgalom -  The Path Of The Wind [EP]"
 date: "2020-11-26"
 tags:
 - News